ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/core-configuration.markdown

 ### Examples

-* Server will listen to TCP connections in all the network devices available on the machine
+* The server will listen to TCP connections in all the network devices available on the machine

 {CODE-BLOCK:plain}
 tcp://0.0.0.0:38888